- Courts and Legal

 701.50 Notice of the hearing to be held on a Petition to determine an estate insolvent shall be served on all interested parties, including the local representative of the Inheritance Tax Division of the Indiana Department of Revenue.

-702.60 The initial petition to open an estate or guardianship shall contain the name, address, social security number (in compliance with Indiana Administrative Rule 9) and telephone number of the personal representative or guardian, if a person.
+702.40 The initial petition to open an estate or guardianship shall contain the name, address, social security number (in compliance with Indiana Rules on Access to Court Records Rule 5) and telephone number of the personal representative or guardian, if a person.

-702.70 The Instructions to the Personal Representative or Guardian, executed by the fiduciary, must be filed with the Court at the time letters are ordered issued in the proceeding (Forms PR00 1, PR00 2, PR00 3, PR00 4)
+702.50 The Instructions to the Personal Representative or Guardian, executed by the fiduciary, must be filed with the Court at the time letters are ordered issued in the proceeding (Forms PR00-1, PR00-2, PR00-3, PR00-4)

-b.
-The Clerk shall equally assign such new filings to Superior Court No. 1 and Superior Court No. 3 or other method as the judges of said courts shall agree.
+- The Clerk shall equally assign such new filings to Superior Court No. 1 and Superior Court No. 3 or by any other method as the judges of said courts shall agree.

-702.100 ASSIGNMENT OF ES/EU, GU, AND TR PROBATE CASE NUMBERS: As requested by the parties, or directed by the judges, the Clerk shall assign cause numbers for new filings of ES/EU, GU, and TR case types to either Hamilton Superior Court No. 1 and/or Hamilton Superior Court No. 3.
+702.80 ASSIGNMENT OF EM/ES/EU, GU, AND TR PROBATE CASE NUMBERS: The Clerk shall assign cause numbers for new filings of EM/ES/EU, GU, and TR case types to Hamilton Superior Court No. 1, Hamilton Superior Court No. 2, and/or Hamilton Superior Court No. 3 on an even and random basis.

 703.10 All proposed personal representatives and guardians who are residents of Indiana shall appear before the Court to qualify.